 Each resident is assigned to a general medicine continuity clinic site for the duration of their training.

-Residents attend continuity clinic every fifth week for five clinical sessions where they evaluate initial/return visits of patients representing cultural, socioeconomic and disease diversity.
+Residents attend continuity clinic (includes tele-medicine) every fifth week for five clinical sessions where they evaluate initial/return visits of patients representing cultural, socioeconomic and disease diversity.
 Residents are the primary care providers and assume all clinical responsibility for a panel of patients with a broad range of medical conditions under the supervision of dedicated teaching faculty.
 In addition, residents provide preventive health services, consultation services, preoperative evaluations, and disability determinations for their patients.
 Population management integrated into quality improvement is built into the clinic experience for all residents.

 The mornings during clinic week focus on board review, ambulatory didactics, and EBM education – all moderated by members of the program leadership.
 Time for subspecialty research and quality improvement is frequently carved out of the morning schedule.
 Senior residents who have met their research and quality improvement requirements may avail of this time to gain clinical experience in the future specialty of their choice.